The 8 Best Surf Helmets of 2025

 SIMBA Sentinel S1 Helmet

-Highlights & Features: The SIMBA Sentinel S1 Helmet is designed to blend high-level impact protection with optimum aquadynamic performance.
+Our Take: The SIMBA Sentinel S1 Helmet is designed to blend high-level impact protection with optimum aquadynamic performance.
 This means that the Sentinel S1 will glide through the water like it isn’t even there, even through the most intense heavy water duck dives.
 After submersion, the helmet drains quickly via internal channels and also provides advanced ear protection to help avoid surfer’s ear and perforated eardrums.

 Fit: The SIMBA Sentinel S1 features a customizable fit system called Halofit.
 Each helmet includes two sets of removable Halofit Pads, one 7mm thick and the other 9mm thick, that allow you to precisely shape the interior of the helmet to your head shape.
 Over a few sessions, the interior foam of the helmet will further mold to your head, resulting in a snug, comfortable fit.
 When selecting a size for the S1, if your head measurement is at the maximum of a size range or between sizes, we recommend bumping up to the next largest size.